raka747/CS7641notes/# RL1 - Markov Decision Processes.md

 This is called the **credit assignment** problem or also the **Temporal Credit Assignment** problem due to the often temporal nature of state, action, reward triples.

+### Rewards in Grid world

+Rewards can be used to structure the problem. i.e. a small negative reward for each state other than the goal state and lose state in grid world will motivate the agent to move towards the absorption states.

+Changes in reward policy can cause changes to the policy.

 ## Sequences of Rewards